 - 1. QI Software Review and Modification.
-For this report, we started with the following QI software versions: PQI Version 2.1 (revision 2, January 2003), IQI Version 2.1 (revision 2, September 2003), and PSI Version 2.1 (revision 1, May 2003).
+For this report, we started with the following QI software versions: PQI Version 2.1 (revision 3, downloaded September 2004), IQI Version 2.1 (revision 3, downloaded September 2004), and PSI Version 2.1 (revision 2, downloaded November 2004).
 Because each of these software modules was developed for State and hospital-level rates, rather than national rates, some changes to the QI calculations were necessary.
-(For details, see Barrett, Houchens, Coffey, et al., 2003).
-We also added one indicator particularly relevant to the structure of the NHQR: immunization-preventable influenza. - 2.
+(For details, see Barrett, Houchens, Coffey, et al., 2006).
+We also added two indicators particularly relevant to the structure of the NHQR: immunization-preventable influenza and adult asthma, age 65 years or older. - 2.
 Acquisition of Population-Based Data.
 Generally, a QI as a measure of an event that occurs in a hospital requires a numerator count of the event of interest and a denominator count of the population (within the hospital or within the geographic area) to which the event relates.
 These denominator counts had to be located for all reporting categories and for all adjustment categories listed in the HCUP-based tables.
 Age-gender adjustments were made by 18 five-year increments of age by male-female gender.
 Thus, to develop State and national QI rates, we needed State- and national-level data for the QI denominators by each reporting category by the 36 classes for age-gender adjustments.
 The HCUP data were used for Stateand national-level discharge denominator counts for QIs that related to providers.
 Population ZIP-Code-level counts by age and gender from Claritas (a vendor that compiles and adds value to Bureau of Census data for sale) were used for denominator counts for QIs that related to geographic areas.
-Claritas uses intracensus methods to estimate ZIP-Code-level statistics (Claritas, Inc., 2001).
-ZIP-Code-level counts were necessary for statistics by median income and location of the patient's ZIP Code.
+Claritas uses intracensus methods to estimate ZIP-Code-level statistics (Claritas, Inc., 2003).
+ZIP-Code-level counts were necessary for statistics by median income and location of the patient's ZIP Code. - 3.
+Preparation of HCUP Data.
+Several HCUP data issues had to be resolved before applying the QI algorithms.
+First, we selected community1 hospitals only and eliminated rehabilitation hospitals from the SID.
+Rehabilitation hospitals were excluded from the NIS starting in 1998 because the completeness of reporting for rehabilitation hospitals was inconsistent across States.
+Rehabilitation hospitals could not be excluded from the 1994 and 1997 nationwide databases because the sample weights assumed the presence of these hospitals.
+(See "Caveats," below).
+Second, because some statewide data organizations do not report data for all community hospitals in the State, for state estimates we weighted hospitals in the SID to the centers.
+Excluded are short-term rehabilitation hospitals (beginning with 1998 HCUP data), long-term hospitals, psychiatric hospitals, and alcoholism/chemical dependency treatment facilities.